As our community struggles with the skyrocketing prices of insulin, new hope dawns.

-It was also launched in Europe last year, under the name Abasaglar.
-Here in the States, it's actually the first insulin product approved by the FDA's abbreviated approval pathway (which came to be thanks to the 2010-enacted Affordable Care Act), and interestingly the regulatory clearance for Basaglar relied in part on the FDA's findings on safety and efficacy of Lantus more than a decade ago.
-Sanofi had sued Lilly on patent infringement claims to stop this insulin from being marketed, and that held up the FDA's review last year, but the companies settled that suit in September 2015 and paved the way for FDA approval.
+It was also launched in Europe in 2015, under the name Abasaglar.
+Here in the States, it’s actually the first insulin product approved by the FDA’s abbreviated approval pathway (which came to be thanks to the 2010-enacted Affordable Care Act), and interestingly the regulatory clearance for Basaglar relied in part on the FDA’s findings on safety and efficacy of Lantus more than a decade ago.
+Sanofi had sued Lilly on patent infringement claims to stop this insulin from being marketed, and that held up the FDA’s review last year, but the companies settled that suit in September 2015 and paved the way for FDA approval.

 Like many Lilly insulins, this once-a-day basal insulin will be sold in their signature Kwik Pens that hold 300 total units, with up to 80 units available per injection.
 Dosing is a unit-to-unit comparison to Lantus, according to the drug information.
 (See below for more about Basaglar’s pricing.)

 Merck’s Lusduna Nexvue (formerly dubbed MK-1293): This was submitted to the FDA in August 2016.
 Just like Basaglar, this Merck follow-on biologic would be based on Sanofi’s Lantus basal insulin.
 FDA granted tentative approval of this insulin biosimilar in July 2017, and also in February 2018 approved a 10ml vial version, but full approval and launch was dependent on resolution of the Sanofi lawsuit).
 Unfortunately in Ocober 2018, Merck announced that due to the pricing and production pressures it would be scrapping this Lusduna Nexvue insulin.